 Both of them are able to handle information really well for us.
 But the first one gives us the required information when requested.
 The second one keeps us updated with relevant information as and when it comes up.

 - The first assistant is an example of an API.
-It provides the data when requested.
+It provides the data only when requested.

 - The second assistant is an example of a webhook.
-We let it know what data is relevant, right in the beginning, and it keeps us updated with it with no further intervention.
+We let it know what data is relevant, right in the beginning, and it keeps us updated with the data without requests.

-Webhooks are event-based triggers that help applications to communicate among themselves.
+A Webhook is an event-based trigger that helps applications to communicate among themselves.
 All of this can be done automatically once it's set up.